AdamPalmar/Code_Challenge/README.md

 ## The problem
 I see the problem as two folded.

-- Find words that is an anagram of sentence
+- Find words that is an anagram of the sentence
 - The specific anagram must hash to a specific hash

 ## Anagram definition